-Where perpetrators have been found guilty on more than two occasions, or where it is considered to be more appropriate to restrain further breaches of the law, we will consider applying for an injunction.
+Where individuals or businesses have been found guilty on more than two occasions, or where it is considered to be more appropriate to restrain further breaches of the law, we will consider applying for an injunction.

-- 6.6.1 We will also use our powers where appropriate to apply for orders under the Anti-Social Behaviour Act 2013 and similar legislation with our statutory partners in order to protect the community. - 6.6.2 The following actions are only available to us in relation to certain specific contraventions:
+6.6.1 We will also use our powers where appropriate to apply for orders under the Anti-Social Behaviour Act 2014 and similar legislation with our statutory partners in order to protect the community.

+The following actions are only available to us in relation to certain specific contraventions: